 TIP 5: Stress up?
 Calm down

 Too much stress makes it hard to be an effective parent.
-Learning how to manage stress can improve your happiness and provides a model for children to manage their own stress.
-Military OneSource offers stress release tips and recommended wellness apps to help cope with stress management.
+Learning how to manage stress can improve your happiness and provides a model for children to manage their stress.
+Military OneSource offers stress release tips and recommended wellness apps, including Chill Drills, to help cope with stress management.
 Reach out to your local Military and Family Support Center to find out about their available stress management classes.

 TIP 6: Cuddle up to your baby

 Bonding with your baby is vital.
 The attention you give now will last forever and help your baby grow into a healthy and happy child and adult.
+ZERO TO THREE’s “Explore Our Topics” has a variety of resources for parents, including articles and videos about early learning, play, sleep and more.
 Check out easy ways to bond with your baby and contact your local New Parent Support Program.
 You can also call Military OneSource to request a New MilParent specialty consultation.

 TIP 7: Study up on safe sleeping